 The analysis involved:

-- telephone survey of a cross-section of residents as a basis for understanding spending patterns, shopping preferences, non-retail infrastructure requirements and local issues, opportunities and aspirations; and
+- Telephone survey of a cross-section of residents as a basis for understanding spending patterns, shopping preferences, non-retail infrastructure requirements and local issues, opportunities and aspirations; and

-- establishment of gross expenditure levels, turnover levels, captured and escape expenditure levels and oversupply/undersupply of floorspace by category.
+- Establishment of gross expenditure levels, turnover levels, captured and escape expenditure levels and oversupply/undersupply of floorspace by category.

-The analysis underpinned a reaffirmation of the centres hierarchy for the region, identified opportunities for floorspace growth, considered strategies for capturing escape expenditure and for the integration and expansion of community, recreation, entertainment, commercial and health facilities, refined policy settings and provided urban design commentary on the delivery of new retail opportunities in the key centres.
+The analysis underpinned a reaffirmation of the centres hierarchy for the region, identified opportunities for floorspace growth, considered strategies for capturing escape expenditure and for the integration and expansion of community, recreation, entertainment, commercial and health facilities, refined policy settings and provided urban design commentary on the delivery of new retail opportunities in key locations.